hydro-informatics/hydro-informatics.github.io/_build/html/_sources/python-basics/pyinstall.md

 Setup Styles
 : The *Kernel* menu runs the defined programming language (*Python3* in the example below).
 The *Settings* menu provides options to configure styles (e.g., choose the *JupyterLab Dark* theme shown in the below figure).
   *JupyterLab* runs on a local server (typically on `localhost:XXPORTXX/lab`), which is why it is just like an interactive website in your browser.
-At the beginning it takes some getting used to, but one gets quickly familiar with it and there are many advantages such as the inline use of online graphics.
+In the beginning, it takes some getting used to, but one gets quickly familiar with it and there are many advantages such as the inline use of online graphics.

   ```{figure} ../img/jupyter-illu.png
   :alt: pyc-prj-setup